FlyNeopolitan/CS225-Final-Project/written_report/GOALS.md

 - Importance of vertex : Betweenness centrality

 ### Others :
-- Connectedness: check if two nodes are connected
+- Connectedness: check if two vertices are connected
-- Advanced shortes path: get shortest path from one node to all others based on dynammic programming
+- Advanced shortes path: get shortest path from one vertex to all others based on dynammic programming